twidi/streamdeckfs/README.md

 ## Knowing your StreamDeck(s)

-The first thing to do is to discover your StreamDecks.
+The first thing to do is to discover your StreamDeck devices.

 For this, use the `inspect` command: